How to set up and operate CARE:

 Green line: USB cable that goes under the mats

 The CARE should be used with a 2nd display (not included in CARE-IN-THE-BOX).
-Your laptop will have RGB or HDMI output.
+Your laptop will have VGA or HDMI output.
 Please use a correct monitor (19 inches or larger) and connect to the laptop's 2nd display output.
-I use the laptop screen to run the recorder, and use the 2nd display for replay purpose.
-The CARE operator runs the laptop, and the 2nd display is pointing to the arbitrator.
-Use EXTEND instead of DUPLICATE in 2nd display setup.
+Use DUPLICATE instead of EXTEND in 2nd display setup.

 How to set up your screens

 Once you plug in your screen, you can choose your display options.
 Right click on the screen to change GRAPHICS PROPERTIES.

 Duplicate.
 You’ll see the same things on both screens.

 Extend.
 Your screen is now spread over two monitors, and you can drag and move items between the two.

 Second screen only.
 You’ll see everything on the connected screen, and the other one will remain blank.